Balani43016/Hello-World-/README.md

 I origanlly started in IT network and System Admin after highschool.
 I was always interested in tech as a kid.
-I was always had a passion for coding but never took the chance to start learning. as i grew older and look to switch industries i am hopeful i will complete my goal.
+I  always had a passion for coding but never took the chance to start learning. as i grew older and look to switch industries i am hopeful i will complete my goal.